camunda-university-meetup/exercises/bpmn/tasks/usertask/README.md

 By configuring the User Task, we can control who the task is available to.
 The following options are available to us for this purpose:

 - Assignment to a specific person via the assignee attribute
-- Assignment to a group of persons via the candidate user / candidate group attribute
+- Assignment to a group of persons via the candidate group attribute

 ![Start Form](img/02-Assignment.png?raw=true "Start Form")

 ### 2.1 Process Order
-In our process, the task "Process Order" is always processed by XY.
-Therefore we can enter this as assignee.
+In our process, the task "Process Order" is always processed by `mary`.
+Therefore we can enter her as assignee.

-Start the process and then log in with XY to complete the Process Order task.
+Start the process and then log in with `mary` to complete the "Process Order" task.

 ### 2.2 Deliver Order
-The delivery can be made by any person who is in the group logistic.
+The delivery can be made by any person who is in the group `delivery`.

-## 3. Configure a timeout (advanced)